leonguyen52/installNET/README.md

 You take your own risk to use this tools

-It's not created by me, just reupload here.
+It's not created by me, just reupload here to save it for my personal use.

-Credit: zhujiwiki, moeclub, hostloc
+Credit: Vicer - moeclub

 # Instructions: